 1. Add things to it daily.

 Multiple times a day, even.
 Seriously, don’t rely on your brain.
 If it has a date/time, it goes on your digital calendar, everything else goes straight to your list.
-If you’re in a hurry, tack it on to your list at the front (I call it @INBOX).
-If you have a second, add it to the appropriate segmented list.
+In a hurry?
+Tack it on to your list at the front (I call it @INBOX).
+Or, if you have a second, add it to the appropriate segmented list.

 2. Review it daily.